ZackBrincken/job-matching/README.md

 1. Navigate to your [API keys page](https://platform.openai.com/settings/organization/api-keys) on OpenAI's API platform and click `Create a new secret key` to get a new API key.
 Name this key whatever you like, select `Default project` in the `Project` dropdown menu, and give the key all permissions.
 Finally, click `Create secret key`
 2. Now that you have created the key, make sure to copy it (the text provided) to a secure location and do not share it.
-3. Run the following commands in your command-line based on your OS to make a new environment variable to store your key (replace <yourkey> with your key you saved):
+3. Run the following commands in your command-line based on your OS to make a new environment variable to store your key (replace &lt;yourkey&gt; with your key you saved):
 ```
 WINDOWS:
 setx OPENAI_API_KEY "<yourkey>"